phillip-haydon/philliphaydon.com/_posts/2011-03-28-career-starting-salary.md

 > 35k is shockingly low.
 You could walk out and get an office job with no training and no stress for that amount.
 As a grad you will have to be learning things in your spare time etc.

 <!-- -->
 > In IT you need to be good to get good money.
-If that"s not you then change your career, plenty of industries where you get good money even if you are just average or worse...
+If that's not you then change your career, plenty of industries where you get good money even if you are just average or worse...

 <!-- -->
-> I still think it"s dangerous practice to offer an absolutely disgraceful salary like $35k to gradutes
+> I still think it's dangerous practice to offer an absolutely disgraceful salary like $35k to gradutes

 <!-- -->
 > 35k is a a stupid sallary for a new Grad in this day and age.
 Heck, as a grad I would even consider 50k too low.
 Good luck trying to fill that role !!

 And one of my favourites:

-> $35k is terrible... what"s the point of going to uni and graduating with a degree if 35k is all you get.. u might as well get a basic admin job that pays $40-50k...
+> $35k is terrible... what's the point of going to uni and graduating with a degree if 35k is all you get... u might as well get a basic admin job that pays $40-50k...

-That"s just a few of the comments from the first 4 pages of 19+ pages.
+That's just a few of the comments from the first 4 pages of 19+ pages.

 I don't understand how people find this low, I don't know how things work in America, but in Australia and New Zealand a grad student in IT simply cannot expect to work out of Uni and into a 100k job.